Average site perimeter of directed animals on the two-dimensional lattices

 Single-source directed animals constitute a subclass of \emph{animals} (an animal on a non-oriented graph $\Gamma$ is simply a finite connected set of vertices of $\Gamma$).
 While the enumeration of animals on any lattice is an open problem despite extensive research for decades, directed animals are fairly easier to enumerate.
 As we will not deal with general animals in this paper, we will abusively use the term \emph{animal} instead of directed animal.

 Single-source directed animals on the square and triangular lattices have been enumerated \cite{dhar,gouyou,betrema}.
-Specifically, let $a(n)$ and $\bar a(n)$ be the number of animals of source $\{(0,0)\}$ on the square and triangular lattice, respectively.
-The generating functions giving these numbers are:
+Specifically, let $a(n)$ and $\bar a(n)$ be the number of animals of source $\{(0,0)\}$ and area $n$ on the square and triangular lattice, respectively.
+The generating functions of these numbers are:

-In each case, the second sum goes over all single-source animals on the appropriate lattice.

 Even then, much remains unclear.
-The enumeration of directed animals on the honeycomb lattice is an open problem; on the square and triangular lattices, comparatively very little is known when one tries to take into account parameters other than area.
+The enumeration of directed animals on the honeycomb lattice is an open problem, and according to \cite{guttmann}, the generating function is probably not D-finite; on the square and triangular lattices, comparatively very little is known when one tries to take into account parameters other than area.

 Today, two enumeration methods account for almost every known result on directed animals.
 One of them is the \emph{gas model} technique, originally used by Dhar \cite{dhar}.
-This technique was further developed and expanded by Bousquet-Mélou \cite{bousquet}; see also \cite{marckert,albenque} for more recent work.
+This technique was further developed by Bousquet-Mélou \cite{bousquet}; see also \cite{marckert,albenque} for more recent work.

 The method used in this paper is the second one, based on a correspondence, due to Viennot \cite{viennot}, between animals and other objects called \emph{heaps of dominoes}.
 The basic idea is to replace each site of an animal by a $2{\times}1$ domino, so that each domino either lies on the ground or sits on one or two other dominoes (Figure~\ref{animal-heap}).